Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Results and Discussion

 \section{Results and Discussion}

-We first find the truncation radius $r_\mathrm{c}$ and the included maximal angular momentum ($l_{\max}$) of NSW for elements that can converge the total energy error with respect to PW $\epsilon^\mathrm{PW}_\mathrm{NSW}$ in dimer systems.
-Then we contract the NSW to build the NAO by minimizing the spillage defined in eqn~\ref{eq:generalized-spillage}, and compare the prediction errors of the properties with respect to PW and NSW (only for molecular systems).
-All our Density Functional Theory (DFT) calculations were performed with ABACUS (Atomic-orbital Based Ab-initio Computation at USTC) code~\cite{li2016abacus1, lin2024abacus2} 3.8.4.
-Perdew-Burke-Ernzerhof (PBE) ~\cite{perdew1996generalized} functional was used for describing the exchange-correlation between electrons, and the interaction from ion cores and core electrons was represented with SG15 Optimized Norm-Conserving Vanderbilt (ONCV) pseudopotential~\cite{hamann2013optimized, schlipf2015optimization}.
-For isolated systems, enough vacuum was added in three directions (X/Y/Z) to avoid any overlap between occupied states of periodic images.
+We first find that the truncation radius $r_\mathrm{c}$ and the included maximal angular momentum ($l_{\max}$) of NSW for elements that can converge the total energy error with respect to PW $\epsilon^\mathrm{PW}_\mathrm{NSW}$ in dimer systems.
+Next, we contract the NSW basis to construct NAOs by minimizing the generalized spillage defined in Eq.~\ref{eq:generalized-spillage}, and compare the prediction errors of various properties relative to PW and NSW results for molecular systems only.
+All the DFT calculations were performed with ABACUS 3.8.4 (Atomic-orbital Based Ab-initio Computation at USTC) code~\cite{li2016abacus1, lin2024abacus2}.
+The Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdew1996generalized} was used, and ion-core and core-electron interactions are represented using the SG15 Optimized Norm-Conserving Vanderbilt (ONCV) pseudopotential.~\cite{hamann2013optimized, schlipf2015optimization}.
+For isolated systems, enough vacuum was added in three directions ($X/Y/Z$) to avoid any overlap between occupied states of periodic images.
 Dipole correction was applied to those asymmetric molecules to eliminate dipole-dipole interactions between images.

-Additionally, for dioxygen and disulfur, we use constraint DFT (CDFT) functionality that explicitly constrains the difference in number of electrons between two channels (``spin-up" and ``-down") to 2, together with a spin-polarized KS-DFT calculation to obtain the most energy-favored states.
-For bulk systems, the $\mathbf{k}$-point sampling was done on a uniform grid (Monkhorst-Pack method~\cite{monkhorst1976special}) with spacing $2\pi\times$0.08 Bohr$^{-1}$, a Gaussian-type smearing on the electronic population used with a spread of 0.015 Ry to improve the Self-Consistent Field (SCF) convergence efficiency.
-For relaxation tasks, the Broyden--Fletcher--Goldfarb--Shanno (BFGS) and conjugate gradient (CG) algorithms are employed for the ion and ion-cell, respectively.
+Additionally, for dioxygen and disulfur, we performed spin-polarized Kohn–Sham DFT calculations combined with constrained DFT (CDFT), which explicitly constrains the electron number difference between spin-up and spin-down channels to 2, in order to obtain the energetically most favorable states.
+For bulk systems, the $\mathbf{k}$-point sampling was done on a uniform grid (Monkhorst-Pack method~\cite{monkhorst1976special}) with spacing $2\pi\times$0.08 Bohr$^{-1}$.
+A Gaussian-type smearing on the electronic population was used with a spread of 0.015 Ry to improve the Self-Consistent Field (SCF) convergence efficiency.
+For relaxation, the Broyden--Fletcher--Goldfarb--Shanno (BFGS) and conjugate gradient (CG) algorithms were employed for the ion and ion-cell, respectively.
 The convergence thresholds of forces and stresses were set at 0.001 Ry/Bohr and 0.1 kbar.